nuwanwp/Certification/Implement and manage storage.md

 - You can use encryption scopes to create secure boundaries between data that resides in the same storage account but belongs to different customers.
 - When you upload a new blob with an encryption scope, you cannot change the default access tier for that blob also cannot set to archive tier
 - Once an encryption scope is created, it is tied to data encryption, and deletion could compromise data security and cannot delete.
+- When you upload a new blob with an encryption scope, you cannot change the default access tier for that blob.
+You also cannot set the access tier to the archive tier for an existing blob that uses an encryption scope
+- When you disable an encryption scope, any subsequent read or write operations made with the encryption scope will fail with HTTP error code 403 (Forbidden)
+- Keep in mind that customer-managed keys are protected by soft delete and purge protection in the key vault

 ## Networking